What do electrical engineering students say about teaching staff?

 How can staff encourage self-directed learning without losing support?

-Self‑directed learning complements structured teaching in a complex, technology‑rich discipline.
-Provide accessible resources—specialist texts, online tutorials, and access to industry‑standard software—so students can explore and consolidate at their own pace.
-Use open‑ended tasks and project‑based learning to encourage independent research and application.
-Where remote elements remain, set expectations for format, interaction and materials so the experience feels predictable and supported.
-Balance autonomy with guidance by signposting study routes and providing formative touchpoints.
+Self-directed learning works best in EEE when independence comes with clear scaffolding.
+Provide accessible resources, specialist texts, online tutorials, lab guidance, and access to industry-standard software so students can explore and consolidate at their own pace.
+Use open-ended tasks and project-based learning that reinforce hands-on learning in electrical and electronic engineering to encourage independent research and application.
+Where remote elements remain, set expectations for format, interaction, and materials so the experience feels predictable and supported.
+The aim is not less support, but better-timed support that helps students build confidence between teaching sessions.

 How should course organisation support learning?